Gavriil1/cip5_application_react/README.md

 ## Future features / improvements

-Example of potential improvements to this project:
+Examples of potential improvements for future versions of the project:

 - Authentication
-  - Allow user sign up to the app using email or require email input for registration
+  - Allow users to sign up for the app using email, Gmail/Apple/Microsoft/SSO authentication.
-  - Forgotten password option to recover access to the account via email
-  - Allow user authentication with already existing accounts, e.g. LinkedIn, Google, etc.
+  - Include a functionality to recover passwords through email.
 - Profile
-  - Option to send a message to other user
+  - Provide an option to share a note with another user, or with a non-registered user by sharing a note link.
-- Posts
+- Notes
+  - Improve the design of the note.
-  - Additional field to include the recipe of the dish
+  - Add an option to include pictures in the note.
-  - Show most liked posts in the app - similar to ‘Top Users’ menu
+- Search Bar
+  - Add additional filters to the search bar.
+- Profile Page
+  - Add PayPal as a payment method to allow users to pay for extra features on the app.
+  - Create a log page where users can monitor their actions.
-- Comments
+- User Account
-  - Option to reply to a selected comment and create a conversation
-  - Option to like/unlike other users’ comments

-I was initially planning to have the functionality to delete user account but I decided to keep all the signed-up users within the database and do not allow them to remove their profile.
+  - Allow users to delete their account.

 ##### Back to [top](#table-of-contents)